natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Candid.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|3-inch Mark 10 (76 mm)}}

-The main armament of the USS Candid is its 76mm Mark 10 cannon, with APCBC and HE as its main shells.
-The HE shells can be used with a time fuse, which increases effectiveness against aircrafts.
+The main armament of the USS Candid is its 76 mm Mark 10 cannon, with APCBC and HE as its main shells.
+The HE shells can be used with a proximity fuse, which increases effectiveness against aircraft.
 The only problem is that it only has 1 cannon of this type, which is not the best option to deal with heavier opponents.

 {{:3-inch Mark 10 (76 mm)/Ammunition|76 mm HC Mk.27, 76 mm AP Mk.29, 76 mm HE-VT}}